grame-cncm/faustcourse/session2/Lesson 1.md

 [Slide 3: primitives are like components of an audio circuit]

 _Syntax_ and _Semantics_ are two important concepts when learning any programming language.
-The _syntax_ tells you how to write well-formed programs.
+The _syntax_ is the rule for writing programs, while the semantics in the meaning **** and the semantics is the meaning. tells you how to write well-formed programs.
 The _semantics_ tells you the "meaning" of these programs.
-A good analogy could be the difference the electronic circuit of a distortion and the behavior of this electronic circuit as a distortion.
+A good analogy could be the difference the electronic circuit of a distortion and the distortion itself.

 [Slide 4: Syntax and Semantics; distortion circuit vs. distortion stombox TODO]